-Controversy about close-fitting clothing, even if it covers the majority of a woman’s body, has been a recent subject of discussion with regard to female gospel artists like Erica Cambell, pictured on the right.
+Controversy about close-fitting clothing, even if it covers the majority of a woman’s body, has been a recent subject of discussion about female gospel artists like Erica Cambell, pictured on the right.

 Some popular artists have been admonished for wearing clothing – especially for public performances – that outlines the curves of the body and has been called “improper” or immodest.

-For gentlemen, it’s a bit easier – a standard men’s business suit can be worn for a variety of business, religious, or spiritually-centered activities, and are much less controversial.
+For gentlemen, it’s a bit easier – a standard men’s business suit can be worn for a variety of business, religious, or spiritually-centered activities, and is much less controversial.